-our full annual report to the Charity Commission will be published by mid-August here.
+Our full annual report to the Charity Commission is available here.

 It was a busy year for us.
 Our co-founder Ugo Vallauri was selected from a worldwide competition to be a Shuttleworth Fellow, enabling us to recruit new team members.
 We’ve also watched our volunteer base grow ever bigger – both in the UK and elsewhere.